 Pursuing a degree in International Relations, I formed an international circle of friends and spent school breaks gallivanting around Europe and beyond.
 Upon graduating, I spent three months touring Southeast Asia and India before returning to Connecticut to work for several years.
 Unable to stifle my passion for adventure, I have has since traveled to South America, The Middle East, Asia, Africa, the Caribbean and beyond.

 In 2014, I found the perfect home for myself at Audley Travel in Boston where I found I could meld my love of travel with my career goals as a Southeast Asia and Sri Lanka Specialist.
 In 2015 representing Audley at The Lewa Safaricom Marathon in Kenya, I completed the full marathon raising money for Audley's then charity of the year, Tusk.
 I am now a Senior Africa Specialist building unique itineraries to Kenya, Tanzania and Botswana.
 When not working, I can be found on the ski slopes of Sugarbush, soaking up a live music festival, training for a marathon or plotting shenanigans to keep my co-workers and friends on their toes.

-Start planning your trip to Africa with Katie by calling
+Start planning your trip to Africa with Katie